 - Specialist skills or training our staff have

 The majority of our staff are trained to NVQ level 3 in Child Care & Development, or are working towards this qualification.
-We have a qualified and experienced EYFS Teacher and Forest School Leader as well as two trained SENCO representatives.
-Our Manager and Deputy Leader are fully trained in Safeguarding, and all staff have trained in the following: Food Hygiene, Paediatric First Aid, Manual Handling and Fire Safety.
-Staff will regularly use spot timers and some Makaton, choosing boards and objects of reference in order to support children in the setting.g Ongoing training is part of Kingfishers commitment to our staff's continued professional development.
+We have two qualified and experienced EYFS Teachers a Forest School Leader as well as two trained SENCO representatives.
+Our Manager and Deputy Leader are fully trained in Safeguarding, and have staff have trained in the following: Food Hygiene, Paediatric First Aid, Manual Handling and Fire Safety.
+Staff will regularly use spot timers and some Makaton, choosing boards and objects of reference in order to support children in the setting.
+Ongoing training is part of Kingfishers commitment to our staff's continued professional development.

 - Support we offer regarding children's health and well-being

 We actively promote wellbeing, confidence, independence and resilience through our ethos and approach.
 We have a natural outdoor space with forests and beaches on our doorstep, and we encourage all the children to find their own space and to connect with nature and themselves through regular forest and beach school activities.
 We operate a key worker system which ensures that good bonds are made and each child is understood in depth.
 On a more practical level, we are part of the Healthy Under 5's Programme and provide healthy snacks, often prepared by the children themselves.
 We support parents by encouraging the children in their self care including toilet training, and eating and drinking independently .
 All areas and activities, including trips outside the setting, are assessed for potential risk, and reviewed on a regular basis.
 Fire drills are carried out with the children to familiarise them with the routine in the event of a fire.
 We are also insured and have a specialist pre-school setting policy through the PLA.

 - Ways we inform parents about how their child is being supported